lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ## Instructions for MAC users

 The same steps can be followed as described for Linux users with the exception of NEURON installation.
-For doing this you have to enter in the website https://neuron.yale.edu/neuron/download#macos and download the MAC version and install following the instructions.
+For doing this you have to enter in the website https://neuron.yale.edu/neuron/download#macos download the MAC version and install following the instructions.

 ## Instructions for Windows users